 Another form of ska music is 2 tone.
 2 tone is named as such after the record label ‘2 Tone Records’ where popular Ska band ‘The Specials’ were recording under.
 2 tone ska bands are very recognisable and have a home in the more punk and political side of ska bands in the UK.
 These bands were very prominent in the UK in particular and songs were often anti-government or anti-Thatcher.

 This age of UK ska music can also be remembered with popular ska bands such as Madness and Bad Manners.

 In the past few decades, ska music has often been mixed with punk rock styles and birthed a newer and more contemporary sub-genre in ska-punk.
 Ska punk bands and pop ska bands such as Less Than Jake, Reel Big Fish and No Doubt are examples of ska bands and artists that found their home in the 90s.
 These bands managed to bring ska and punk music to mainstream audiences in the UK and overseas.

 Why Do Ska Bands and Musicians Wear a Black and White Pattern?

 Ska singers and bands are often identified alongside the famous black and white ‘chessboard’ pattern across their clothing and suits.
 It is considered that this checkerboard pattern is meant to illustrate the fusion of both black and white musicians and influences in the ska music genre.
 Ska music originated from Jamaican and reggae influences and this mix of black and white musicians is represented in the clothing that ska bands utilise.

-Many UK ska bands for hire and musicians wear suits and hats when performing on stage!
+Many UK ska musicians for hire wear suits and hats when performing on stage!
 This clothing style, alongside the checkerboard black and white pattern has become a staple of the genre.